 Your installers will use a variety of tools and techniques that can make the work area hazardous.
 Please make sure that your children and pets are kept out of the work area on installation day.

-We recommend that, prior to the completion of the installation, you walk through the job with the chief installer.
-This will give you the opportunity to ask questions and be clear on any final details.
+We recommend that, prior to the completion of the installation, you walk through the job with the lead installer.
+This will give you the opportunity to ask questions and make sure you’re clear on any final details.

 After Installation Day